 Effective: June 20, 2021 at 8:27amExpires: June 23, 2021 at 10:00pmTarget Area: Dallas; Denton

 The City of Rowlett has set the pace for communities around Texas as one of the first cities in North Central Texas to implement the federal government’s initiative for Community Emergency Response Teams (CERT).
 The program has trained more than 1,000 CERT volunteers and has been recognized by the Federal Emergency Management Agency for its excellence and program management.

 Rowlett Community Emergency Response Team (CERT)

 The Rowlett CERT program is well established and integrated into Rowlett’s Emergency Plan.
 It serves an essential role in disaster preparedness and emergency response in the Rowlett area.
 Rowlett CERT is also an essential component of large city events in providing: access and traffic control, fire watch, courtesy patrols, communications and information technology services, first aid stations, public information and education.

 Background: Rowlett CERT is co-sponsored by the Rowlett Fire Department and the Rowlett Citizen Corps Council.
 It was formed in late 2002 in response to the need for citizen involvement in volunteer programs that help make our community safer, stronger and better prepared for any emergency or disaster.

-Current State: Rowlett CERT has trained over 1,000 citizens cumulatively in 50 CERT G317 classes since 2002.
+Current State: Rowlett CERT has trained over 1,000 citizens cumulatively in over 75 CERT G317 classes since 2002.

 Leadership: The program is led by the CERT Director, who appoints the CERT Leadership Team (CLT).
 The CLT is composed of a Deputy Director/Training Coordinator, Communications Coordinator, Special Training Coordinator, Technology Coordinator and Subject Matter Specialists.
 The CERT Director is a standing member of the RCCC Board of Directors.